ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Noctomancer/3rd Level/Ball 'o' Black.md

 - **Duration**:
 	- 3 turns.
 - **Effects**
 	- You throw a ball of void at a point within range.
 Darkness expands from the ball blinding those nearby.
-All creatures within a 20ft sphere centered on this point must make a . saving throw.
-On a failure, they are [[Blinded]] for . turns.
-On a success, nothing happens.
+All creatures within a 20ft sphere centered on this point must make a Dexterity saving throw.
+		- On a failure, they are [[Blinded]] for 2 turns.
+		- On a success, nothing happens.
 	- For the psycast duration, the 20ft sphere is [[Lighting#Void|Void]] for the psycast duration and all lights in the area are extinguished.
 		- This area cannot be lit up or have its [[Lighting|Light Level]] changed by any means.
 - **Upcasting**: